Massif d'Escreins

-The Escreins massif (Massif d'Escreins) are a massif in the French and Italian Alps located in the French departments of Hautes-Alpes and Alpes-de-Haute-Provence, as well as in the Italian region of Piedmont.
+The Escreins Massif (Massif d'Escreins; Massís Escreins) is a massif in the French and Italian Alps located in the French departments of Hautes-Alpes and Alpes-de-Haute-Provence, as well as in the Italian region of Piedmont.

 It is home to part of the Queyras regional natural park.

 Geography

 Location

-The Escreins massif is located between the valleys of Queyras to the north and Ubaye to the south.
+The Escreins Massif is located between the valleys of Queyras to the north and Ubaye to the south.
 It is surrounded by Embrun, Guillestre, Saint-Véran and Barcelonnette.

-To the north is the Queyras massif, to the east the Cottian Alps, to the southeast the Chambeyron massif and to the southwest the Parpaillon massif.
+To the north is the Queyras Massif, to the east the Cottian Alps, to the southeast the Chambeyron Massif, and to the southwest the Parpaillon Massif.